 Pros and Cons of Embryo Donation

-Here are a few embryo adoption pros and cons that one should consider before taking a decision about going ahead with the process:
+Here are a few pros and cons of embryo donation that one should consider before making a decision about going ahead with the process:

 - Embryos are readily available: Frozen embryos are created when a couple decides to opt for IVF when they are unable to conceive.
 After the child is conceived, the remaining embryos are donated and hence are available readily for couples who are willing to adopt.

 - A woman can experience pregnancy and childbirth: During the normal adoption process, the mother misses out the experience of pregnancy and childbirth.
-But in case of an embryo adoption, the baby actually grows in the mother’s womb thus creating a natural family experience.
+But in the case of embryo adoption, the baby actually grows in the mother’s womb, thus creating a natural family experience.

-- It is a noble act: Childless couples who want a child of their own can do so and this makes a massive difference to their lives.
-It helps infertile couples to start a family in a natural way despite their complications, thus making it an exceptionally honourable act.
+- It is a noble act: Childless couples who want a child of their own can do so, and this makes a massive difference to their lives.
+It helps infertile couples start a family in a natural way despite their complications, thus making it an exceptionally honourable act.

-- Adoption approval can take time: Embryo adoptions generally happen through various fertility clinics which could have a long waiting list.
-Delay in adoption approval could also happen because the demand is always higher than the supply and the matching process may also take some time.
+- Adoption approval can take time: Embryo donations generally happen through fertility clinics that could have long waiting lists.
+There is a high possibility of delay in the approval of adoption because the demand is always higher than the supply, and the matching process may also take some time.

 - No guarantee: A frozen embryo transfer has similar success rates when compared to a traditional IVF treatment.
 However, with growing maternal age, the success rate goes down.
-The duration that the embryo is frozen for, can affect the rate of success too.
+The duration the embryo is frozen for can affect the rate of success, too.